Walkthrough

 This flexibility allows you to optimize RAG performance for your specific use case and leverage the strengths of various LLM providers.

 Behind the scenes, R2R’s RetrievalService handles RAG requests, combining the power of vector search, optional knowledge graph integration, and language model generation.
-The flexible architecture allows for easy customization and extension of the RAG pipeline to meet diverse requirements.

 Graphs in R2R